corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/notary/ha-notary-service-overview.md

 replicas and/or notary workers fail.
 For example, a three-node notary cluster can tolerate one crash fault.

 {{< note >}}
-In production, we recommend running five or more replicas in the notary state database cluster.
+In production, R3 recommends running five or more replicas in the notary state database cluster.
 However, there is more flexibility regarding the number of notary workers.
 Since for notary workers, we are only concerned with availability and not durability, there is a tradeoff between the number of notary workers and availability performance.
 {{< /note >}}

 If desired, you can choose to run each database server and its Corda notary worker on the same machine: